lemitaye/MITx-14.310x-Data-Analysis-for-Social-Scientists-Home_works/Module-3/Module_3.md

     ## # A tibble: 0 x 3
     ## # ... with 3 variables: Country.Code <chr>, Indicator.Code <chr>, n <int>

+There are 0 groups with more than 1 observation in them.
 So the variables `Country.Code` and `Indicator.Code` do indeed uniquely identify each observation.

 Question 3